KyleLynnRas/myfirstrepo/readme.md

 - to see list of remotes `git remote -v`

+  - here you can see all remotes, and their remote names

 - to push code `git push <remoteName> <branchName>`

 - to see what branch currently on `git branch`

+- to remove a remote `git remote rm <remoteName>`